Initialisation options

 Default: null

-An array of iso2 codes to exclude from the country dropdown e.g. ["gb", "us"].
+An array of iso2 codes to exclude from the country list e.g. ["gb", "us"].
 Also see: onlyCountries option.

-Try the plugin with all “A” countries excluded in the Playground — the dropdown now starts at Bahamas.
+Try intl-tel-input with all “A” countries excluded in the Playground — the country list now starts at Bahamas.

 initialCountry